-Paolo Cirio was born in Turin, Italy in 1979 and currently lives in NYC.
-He engages with legal, economic and semiotic systems of the information society.
+Paolo Cirio (b.
+1979) is an artist that engages with legal, economic and semiotic systems of the information society.
 His works investigates social fields impacted by the Internet, such as privacy, copyright, democracy and economy.

 Paolo Cirio shows his research and intervention-based works through prints, installations, videos, and public art.
 Cirio’s installations and artworks condense his sophisticated practices in order to document and illustrate the outcomes, potentials and significance of his performances and progressive concepts.